 - 1 cup semi-pearled farro

-- 1 pound broccolini or regular broccoli (previously: 2 pounds, see note)
+- 1 pound broccolini or regular broccoli ( you can go for more if you want)

 - 2 cloves garlic, minced